 This is a post about leadership.
-It’s about the responsibilities of the individual asked to lead a campus-wide initiative.
+It’s about the responsibilities of the individual who is leading a campus-wide initiative.

-Here’s the context.
-You are leading something like a website relaunch, a redesign of the alumni magazine, or the deployment of an intranet.
+Does this sound familiar?
+You are leading a website relaunch, a redesign of the alumni magazine, or the deployment of an intranet.
 You’re a smart person so you’ve already rounded up executive support for the project and you have a strategy.
-You even have a project charter that clearly articulates goals, objectives, and a project plan.
+You even have a project charter that clearly articulates goals, objectives and a project plan.

 Stakeholders are confused about the project goals.